Widnes F.C.: 2012 to 2018 - Back to Back Promotions

+2018 to 2025 - Northern Premier League

 Widnes' first season at Step 4 brought mixed success.
 Early exits in the FA Cup, FA Trophy and League Cup meant The Whites only had the league to focus on.
 Joint managers Towey and Akrigg guided Widnes to a solid mid table finish, despite ending the season as one of the leagues form sides.

 The next two seasons were affected by the turmoil caused by the Coronavirus Pandemic.
-Widnes finished the abandoned 2019-20 season in 12th, as well as the curtailed 2020-21 season in the same position.
+Widnes finished the abandoned 2019–20 season in 12th, as well as the curtailed 2020–21 season in the same position.

-As football returned to normal in the 2021-22 season, Widnes endured a poor start to the season, resulting in the club parting company with Managers Kevin Towey and Steve Akrigg.
+As football returned to normal in the 2021–22 season, Widnes endured a poor start to the season, resulting in the club parting company with Managers Kevin Towey and Steve Akrigg.
 Former Ashton Town manager David Dempsey was hired, and not only guided Widnes to safety, but turned the side into one of the form teams in the second half of the season, boasting an impressive unbeaten run at home.
-Dempsey also led his side to the Third Qualifying Round of the FA Trophy, where they were beaten on penalties by Bootle, this being the clubs best run to date.
-Success under Dempsey was short lived as Widnes began the 2022-23 season in very poor form, failing to win any of their first five league games and seeing their FA Cup run ended by North West Counties side Bury.
+Dempsey also led his side to the third qualifying round of the FA Trophy, where they were beaten on penalties by Bootle, this being the clubs best run to date.
+Success under Dempsey was short lived as Widnes began the 2022–23 season in very poor form, failing to win any of their first five league games and seeing their FA Cup run ended by North West Counties side Bury.
 Subsequently, Widnes and Dempsey went their separate ways.
 Widnes moved quickly to hire Michael Ellison, who began the season with City of Liverpool.
 Performances under 'Ello' quickly improved, and Widnes were able to pick up their first league win of the season away to newly promoted Hanley.
+Despite spending a lot of the season rooted to the bottom of the table, Ellison and Widnes picked up a number of crucial wins towards the tail-end of the season, ultimately finishing in 17th place.
+Due to Skelmersdale not meeting Northern Premier League ground grading requirements, Widnes received a reprieve in the step 4/5 inter step playoff, thus securing their Northern Premier League Status for the 2023–24 season due to their superior points per game ratio compared to other teams around the country.
+The 2024–25 season saw the club promoted to step three for the first (and currently only) time as Division One West champions.

+Withdrawal from League

+On 29 June 2025, the club announced that it had withdrawn from the Northern Premier League Premier Division.

 Season-by-season record

 Crest and colours

-Since its foundation, the club has always worn a white home strip.
-They currently play in black shorts and white socks.
-The club's away kit is all yellow.
+The club wore a white home strip.

 Shirt sponsors and manufacturers

 Stadium

-Widnes moved into the Halton Stadium in 2012, ahead of their debut and so far only season in the West Cheshire League.
+Widnes moved into the Halton Stadium in 2012, ahead of their debut season in the West Cheshire League.
 They played their first home game at the stadium against Chester Nomads Reserves on 1 September 2012.
-The club's highest attendance at the stadium is 522 set on 18 December 2021 against Runcorn Linnets.
+The club's highest attendance at the stadium was 603 set on 2 January 2023 against Macclesfield.